 1. How Do You Feed Honeybees in the Winter?

-When the flowers and foliage die off in the late fall and winter seasons, you will need to supplement the diet of your bees.
-Are you aware of the different ways that you can feed your bees in the winter for optimum honey production and to help them save their energy and stay warm?
+However, when the flowers and foliage die off in the late fall and winter seasons, you might need to supplement the diet of your bees.

 2. How Much Honey Should You Leave for the Bees?

-Find out how much honey you need to leave for your bees in the winter.
-It is vitally important that you leave enough honey for the bees to eat throughout the season.
+When preparing honeybees for winter, it is vitally important that you leave enough honey in the hive for the bees to eat throughout the season.
 The last thing that a beekeeper wants is a starving colony.

 3. How Do You Keep a Honeybee Colony Strong Over the Winter?